 Firefox users who have downloaded and installed the add-ons should uninstall them immediately and perform a thorough scan for malicious software on their computer system.
 Most modern up to date antivirus software programs, such as Avast or AVG, can detect and remove the trojan from the computer system.

-Mozilla seems to have learned from the malware infection as they have increased the number of different malware scanning engines from one to three with the probability that more will be added in the future.
+Mozilla seems to have learned from the malware infection as they have increased the number of different malware scanning engines from one to three and it is very likely that more will be added in the future.
 The frequency of regular scans was also increased according to Techworld information.

-Linux and Mac users are not affected by the trojan even if they have downloaded the add-ons.
+Linux and Mac users are not affected by the trojan even if they have downloaded one or both of the malicious add-ons.

 Doesn’t surprise at all, if you read this article: